 Eating Before Sleep: What to Eat Before Bed

+Sleep is essential for you to function well.
+The food you eat before you sleep has a direct effect on whether you will sleep well or turn into an insomniac.
 About 41 million adults living in the United States are getting six hours or less of sleep at night.
-It’s no secret that not getting enough sleep leads to health risks like obesity, cardiovascular disease, diabetes and in some cases, may even lead to an early death.
+It is a well-known fact that not getting enough sleep increases the risk of suffering from obesity, cardiovascular disease, and diabetes, and in some cases, may even lead to an early death.
 Even though stress is frequently declared as the main contributing factor for insomnia, your diet has a great influence too.

 What You Should Be Eating Before Bed

-Fish sleep with their eyes open, but you’ll get some shuteye by eating halibut, salmon and, tuna.
+Fish sleep with their eyes open, but you will get some shuteye by eating halibut, salmon, and tuna.
 These fish contain high amounts of Vitamin B6.
 Vitamin B6 is responsible for the production of melatonin, which is a sleep-inducing hormone that controls your sleep and wake cycles.
 So, the more fish you eat, the more melatonin your body is able to produce and higher the likelihood of you sleeping soundly.
-Other good sources of Vitamin B6 include bananas, oats and, chickpeas.
+Other good sources of Vitamin B6 include bananas, oats, and chickpeas.

 Drinking a glass of warm milk or eating yogurt just before bedtime helps relax and eliminate the stress in your body.
-The calcium in dairy helps your muscles relax.
+The calcium and vitamin D in dairy products helps your muscles relax.
 It might also reduce the odds of you getting up in the middle of the night for a snack because it can be pretty filling and wholesome.

-Eating cherries or having cherry juice has been proven to help with sleep.
+Eating cherries or drinking cherry juice has been proven to help with sleep.
 Taking cherry juice before bedtime helps your body release melatonin.
-So, don’t be surprised if you start dozing off on the couch during your nighttime browsing binge.
-It’s a fun and delectable way to cure insomniacs and make them sleep like a baby!
+So, do not be surprised if you start dozing off on the couch after drinking some.
+It is a fun and delectable way to cure insomniacs and make them sleep like a baby!

-All of these foods are great to munch on at night, but don’t go in excess.
-Regardless of the health benefits, these snacks still have carbs and sugar which stimulate your body.
-Keep it in moderation or you’ll still be up half the night.
+All of these foods are great to munch on at night, but do not go in excess.
+Regardless of the health benefits, these snacks still have carbs and sugar, which stimulate your body.
+Keep it in moderation or you will still be up half the night.

 Foods to Avoid Before Bedtime

-If someone was to ever produce an “I don’t want to sleep tonight” starter kit, they’d fill it with these foods.
-You should not be eating these foods before trying to sleep, no matter what you’re doing the next day.
+If someone were to produce an “I don’t want to sleep tonight” starter kit, they would fill it with these foods.
+You should not be eating these foods before trying to sleep, no matter what you are doing the next day.

 Consuming fried food is a bad idea because all that fat in your belly needs acid to be digested.
 This acid can spill into your esophagus and cause a feeling of heaviness in your chest or heartburn.

-Even it hasn’t been dipped in fry oil, avoiding all types of oily and salty foods before bed is a good plan of action.
+Even if it has not been dipped in fry oil, avoiding all types of oily and salty foods before bed is a good plan of action.
 They are bound to kill your sleep and make your night uncomfortable.